 There is potential for spills and leaks to occur in the areas where pollutants are stored, used, or could otherwise come into contact with stormwater, as identified in Figure 2.
 Aviation has an effective spill response program that includes a spill response plan (Appendix H), Aviation's Rule and Regulation 01-01 for Fuel Releases and Releases of Other Regulated Substances (Appendix F), and Rule and Regulation 01-02 for Stormwater Enforcement (Appendix I).
-These rules establish the procedures for immediate spill reporting to airport authorities, response, clean up, documentation, and subsequent notifications to agencies associated with water quality regulation and with releases of fuel and other regulated substances.
+These rules establish the procedures for immediate spill reporting to Aviation Operations, and if necessary, 911, response, clean up, documentation, and subsequent notifications to agencies associated with water quality regulation and with releases of fuel and other regulated substances.

 PPT members are required to address spills of fuels and other pollutants in accordance with Aviation's Rule and Regulation 01-01 for Fuel Releases and Releases of Other Regulated Substances (Appendix F).
-When a release occurs, the responsible party will immediately notify airport authorities with location, substance released, approximate size of the release and any other pertinent information (per Spill Response Plan, Appendix H).
+When a release occurs, the responsible party will immediately notify Aviation Operations and, if necessary, 911, with location, substance released, approximate size of the release and any other pertinent information (per Spill Response Plan, Appendix H).
 If the release is threatening structures, stormwater or sanitary sewers, or soil, the reporting party will dike the leading edge of the release with an approved absorbent material or device or take other preventative measures.
-If a release has entered a storm drain, sanitary sewer, or soil, then reports must also be made to the ADEQ and NRC and reporting may be required to the jurisdiction with the MS4 Permit.
+If a release has entered a storm drain, sanitary sewer, or soil, then reports must also be made by the responsible party to the ADEQ, NRC and the City of Phoenix, the jurisdiction for the MS4 Permit.

-The reporting party will remain in a safe location near the release site and will report to Aviation and Fire Department representatives upon arrival.
-Aviation and Fire Department units will respond and may establish "Command."
-Upon approval of Command, the responsible party may begin clean-up and appropriately dispose of waste.
+The reporting party will remain in a safe location near the release site and will report to Aviation Operations and Fire Department representatives upon arrival.
+Aviation Operations and Fire Department units will respond and may establish "Command."
+Upon approval of Command, the responsible party may begin clean-up and dispose of waste per the appropriate regulations.
 Spill kits have been strategically placed around DVT to assist in diking a release.
-The PPT member may need to arrange for a certified response contractor to address the spill or provide spill clean-up services to clean up the area to the condition prior to the release.
-Aviation may assist, as available, with application of absorbent materials, collection of used absorbent, and sweeping the area with a vacuum sweeper/scrubber.
-If clean-up activities by the responsible party are not adequate or additional resources are needed quickly, Aviation may engage a spill response contractor to ensure proper containment and clean up.
-Aviation may bill the responsible party to recover costs incurred.
+The PPT member may need to arrange for a certified emergency response contractor to address the spill and/or provide spill clean-up services to clean the area to the condition prior to the release.
+Aviation Operations may, but are not required to assist, as available, with application of absorbent materials, collection of used absorbent, and sweeping the area with a vacuum sweeper/scrubber.
+If clean-up activities by the responsible party are not adequate or additional resources are needed quickly, Aviation Environmental may engage an emergency spill response contractor to ensure proper containment and clean up.
+Aviation Business and Properties may bill the responsible party to recover the costs incurred.
 After each occurrence, the cause of the spill and responsible party are identified.
-Aviation will review the available facts and may issue an Aviation Stormwater Notice of Violation (NOV) per Rule and Regulation 01-02 for Stormwater Enforcement (Appendix I).
+Aviation Operations and Environmental will review the available facts and may issue an Aviation Stormwater Notice of Violation (NOV) per Rule and Regulation 01-02 for Stormwater Enforcement (Appendix I).